Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

 \subsection{Deep learning as a PDE solver}

-Recent developments in deep learning allow us to effectively solve parametric PDE problems.
-Our implementation could be adapted to various neural networks; however, in this paper, we build our neural network following the Deep Galerkin Method (DGM) recently proposed by \citet{sirignano2018dgm} and we find its architecture effective in solving our problem.
-Next, we describe the DGM and how we adapt the method for solving parametric PDE problems.
+Recent developments in deep learning allow us to solve parametric PDE problems effectively.
+In Section~\ref{sec:constructing_loss} we present the key ingredients of the Deep Galerkin Method (DGM) proposed in \citet{sirignano2018dgm} for solving PDEs with fixed parameters.
+In Section~\ref{sec:NN} we recall the fundamentals of deep learning and also explain how to extend DGM to solving parametric problems.
+Implementation of DGM methods requires us to have a NN of suitable architecture.
+We find that even a feedforward network, the simplest NN architecture, can be used successfully for neural TPDF generators, though here, for consistency of the presentation, we prefer to use the NN architecture introduced together with DGM in \citet{sirignano2018dgm} (henceforth we refer to it as the DGM NN), which we find effective for our purposes (see Section~\ref{sec:DGMNN}).
+In Appendix~\ref{appdx: MLP}, we compare the performance of the feedback forward NN (its simplest version - the multilayer perceptron) with the DGM NN.

-\subsubsection{Constructing the loss function \\}
+\subsubsection{Constructing the loss function.}

-We start with a formal description of DGM used to solve a PDE problem under fixed parameters, which is later extended to solving a parametric PDE problem and illustrated on three finance examples.
-Let a domain $G\subset\mathbb{R}^{d}$ with the boundary $\partial G$ and $\mathcal{L}$ be an elliptic operator.
+We start with a formal description of DGM used to solve a PDE problem under fixed parameters, which we later extend into solving a parametric PDE problem.
+Let $G\subset\mathbb{R}^{d}$ be a domain with the boundary $\partial G$ and $\mathcal{L}$ be an elliptic operator.
 Consider the parabolic PDE

 with terminal condition

 and boundary condition